Javascript is not enabled.

 Other telecommunications companies have had problems

 Leaky data is not new to telecom.
-This latest breach brings to mind data on 37 million T-Mobile accounts that hackers stole in late 2022, at the time the company’s second major security leak in less than 24 months.
+These latest breaches bring to mind data on 37 million T-Mobile accounts that hackers stole in late 2022, at the time the company’s second major security leak in less than 24 months.

 In August 2021, T-Mobile disclosed that hackers swiped personal data on more than 40 million U.S. customers, a figure later revised to around 77 million.
 Back then, T-Mobile claimed no passwords, payment card information, Social Security numbers or other information was compromised.